 We strongly advise that if you as an individual or a club do not feel the measures are adequate for the safety of you and your family, you should not play the sport.
 Clubs should not place pressure on individuals to play basketball if they feel it is not safe to do so.

-These protocols are outlined as extension measures to the current Basketball England Return to Play Guidance which can be found here.
-All BE RTP protocols should be followed at all times.
+These protocols are outlined as extension measures to the current Basketball England Return to Play Guidance.
+All Basketball England RTP protocols should be followed at all times.